RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 **UNIX**

 1. Ensure that the installed Java is added to the PATH environment variable.
-2. Start the Enterprise Server region that runs the application you want to connect to.
+2. Start the enterprise server region that runs the application you want to connect to.
 3. Open a terminal and set up the COBOL environment in it.
 4. Run the following to start the session server: